openlifescience-ai/Open-Medical-Reasoning-Tasks/tasks.md

 | [Mental Health Assessment](https://github.com/openlifescience-ai/Open-Medical-Reasoning-Tasks/blob/main/tasks/mental-health-assessment.md) | Analyzing patient responses and behaviors to assess mental health conditions and recommend appropriate interventions. |
 | [Telemedicine Triage](https://github.com/openlifescience-ai/Open-Medical-Reasoning-Tasks/blob/main/tasks/telemedicine-triage.md) | Evaluating patient symptoms and history in a remote setting to determine urgency and appropriate care pathways. |
 | [Medical Coding and Billing Optimization](https://github.com/openlifescience-ai/Open-Medical-Reasoning-Tasks/blob/main/tasks/medical-coding-and-billing-optimization.md) | Accurately translating medical diagnoses, procedures, and equipment into standardized codes for billing and record-keeping. |

-These tasks are designed to challenge and improve the reasoning capabilities of large language models in critical areas of healthcare.
-They focus on skills that are essential for medical professionals and can significantly enhance the utility of AI in supporting healthcare decision-making processes.